mega-international/static-website-templates/HOPEX360/readme.md

 # HOPEX360

 Modern HOPEX Website Template.
-This allows you to generate static hmtl pages that includes diagrams, reports and all the data you need to share with a wide audience.. licence free
+This allows you to generate static hmtl pages that includes diagrams, reports and all the ITPM / ITBM data you need to share with a wide audience.. licence free

 ## How to install
 Install it as a Solution Pack